OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6103.rst

 - `Fix actions in apps when the user select an app from Marketplace <https://github.com/OpenNebula/one/issues/6714>`__.
 - `Fix spoofing and security groups filters for traffic addressed to the hypervisor <https://github.com/OpenNebula/one/issues/6704>`__.
 - `Fix select datastore when importing app after validation error <https://github.com/OpenNebula/one/issues/6724>`__.
+- `Fix info about costs when instantiate a vm in Sunstone <https://github.com/OpenNebula/one/issues/6639>`__.